 Do not use oven thermometers such as those found in grocery stores to check the temperature settings inside your oven.
 These oven thermometers may vary as much as 20 to 40 degrees from actual temperatures.

-- Oven temperature adjustments made will not affect the broil or self cleaning feature temperatures. - If the display is set for Celsius, adjustments made will be in 1°C increments with each press of arrow keys.
+Oven temperature adjustments do not change the <Broil>function.

+If the screen is set to degrees Celsius, adjustments are made in increments of 1 ° C each time the arrow keys are pressed.

 To adjust oven temperature: